GMOD/jbrowse-components/website/docs/tutorials/simple_plugin.md

   names of the assembly

 We're now going to add a track that will make use of our jexl function.
-As mentioned previously, you _could_ add your jexl function programatically to all tracks of this type, but for now we're just adding it to our assembly _for this specific track_.
+As mentioned previously, you _could_ add your jexl function programmatically to all tracks of this type, but for now we're just adding it to our assembly _for this specific track_.